Kusdhill/GA4GHandMe/README.md

 To begin, make sure you have the GA4GH client <a href="http://ga4gh-reference-implementation.readthedocs.io/en/latest/demo.html">setup</a>.

 You will also need to make a <a href="http://docs.python-guide.org/en/latest/dev/virtualenvs/">virtual environment</a>.
-With the virual environment running, go ahead and run
+With the virual environment running, go ahead and install the requirements.

 ```
 pip install requirements.txt
 ```

 After this is all complete, you can start up the server using

 ```
 python server.py
 ```

+and navigate to localhost:5000.